-We love this park in Massachusetts for many reason but the biggest being the water park.
+We love this park in Massachusetts for any reason but the biggest being the water park.
 It is so large that it never seems full.
-They have a wave pool and 3 lazy rivers. a traditional lazy river with tubes, a ranging river where you go with out a tube and a kiddie lazy river.
-They have one of those kids splash structures with the buckets.
-They have 2 family raft slides which we love and 4 slides that are medium sized great for younger kids ages 4-8 that aren’t ready for the big slides.
+They have a wave pool and 3 lazy rivers. a traditional lazy river with tubes, a ranging river where you go without a tube, and a kiddie lazy river.
+There are also one of those kids splash structures with the buckets.
+They have 2 family raft slides which we love and 4 slides that are medium-sized great for younger kids ages 4-8 that aren’t ready for the big slides.

-The park has a raging river type ride which is a lot of fun and near by is pandemonium which is a roller-coaster that also spins while moving.
+The park has a raging river-type ride which is a lot of fun and nearby is pandemonium which is a roller-coaster that also spins while moving.
 The lower height min on this means our kids could ride it by age 5.
-There’s a couple other roller coasters the kids could ride at a young age as well and Toony town also has the kiddie roller-coaster common in most their parks.
+There are a couple other roller coasters the kids could ride at a young age as well and Toony town also has the kiddie roller-coaster common in most of their parks.
 They do Frightfest and Holiday in the Park during the season.
-Fightfest is a big scary after 5pm when the awakening happens and the zombies come out but the kids have been brave and enjoy it.
-The Holiday in the Park is just ok here, even though its similar to NJ.
+Fightfest is a big scary after 5 pm when the awakening happens and the zombies come out but the kids have been brave and enjoy it.
+The Holiday in the Park is just ok here, even though it’s similar to NJ.
 Marsh-mellow roasting and visits with Santa and lights around the park but nothing like NJ.

 Six Flags Great Escape (Lake George, NY)